metio/terraform-provider-k8s/docs/data-sources/pgv2_percona_com_percona_pg_upgrade_v2_manifest.md

 - `metadata` (Attributes) Metadata contains metadata for custom resources (see [below for nested schema](#nestedatt--spec--metadata))
 - `priority_class_name` (String) Priority class name for the PGUpgrade pod.
 Changing thisvalue causes PGUpgrade pod to restart.More info: https://kubernetes.io/docs/concepts/scheduling-eviction/pod-priority-preemption/
 - `resources` (Attributes) Resource requirements for the PGUpgrade container. (see [below for nested schema](#nestedatt--spec--resources))
-- `to_postgres_image` (String) The image name to use for PostgreSQL containers after upgrade.When omitted, the value comes from an operator environment variable.
 - `tolerations` (Attributes List) Tolerations of the PGUpgrade pod.More info: https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration (see [below for nested schema](#nestedatt--spec--tolerations))
 - `volume_mounts` (Attributes List) The list of volume mounts to mount to upgrade pod. (see [below for nested schema](#nestedatt--spec--volume_mounts))